robraonain/DualModel-Criminals/README.md

 These materials are a computationally reproducible version of the paper:

-Brennan, R.A., Enock, F.E. & Over, H. (2023).
+Brennan, R.A., Enock, F.E. & Over, H. (2024).
 Attribution of undesirable character traits, rather than trait-based dehumanization, predicts punishment decisions.
+Royal Society Open Science, 11: 240087. https://doi.org/10.1098/rsos.240087

 The file manuscript.Rmd is an R markdown file that will perform all analyses and figure creation, and produce a pdf version of the manuscript.